MyNihongo/JapaneseData/Grammar/rules_markdown/271_no_matter_how_much.md

-The expression `いくら + A + ても、+ B` is used to express that the clause B is still true despite the clause A and is translated as *"no matter how much"*.
+The expression `いくら + A + ても、+ B` is used to express that the clause B is still true despite the clause A and is translated as *"no matter how much"* or *"no matter how many times"*.
 The clause B can have either the positive feeling or negative.
 The first clause consists of a word [いくら](w1219980) and the [ても form](127).
 In case of the negative feeling it becomes similar to [のに](94) which expresses the regret of the speaker and inability to complete the clause B.

 |Form|Usage|Example|